YCCZhao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Grayscale

 The next step is to convert RGB images to grayscale.
 In this way, the features were compressed while reserving important information.
-Belows are the sample images after converting to grayscale
+Belows are the sample images after converting to grayscale.

 ![balance](./examples/gray_scale.png)

 * Normalization

 Finally, images were normalized, so that the minimum, and maximum values of each dataset were 0, and 255.
 Belows are them sample images after normalization.

 ![balance](./examples/normalization.png)

 #### 2. Final model architecture description

 Final model architecture was designed by mimicking VGGNet.
-The architecture of VGGNet used developed for the Large Scale Visual Recognition Challenge is shown below
+The architecture of VGGNet used developed for the Large Scale Visual Recognition Challenge is shown below:

 ![VGGNet](./VGGNet.PNG)[source](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture9.pdf)

 The detial architecture of model designed for this project is described in the table below: